seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

-To do this, most of the debugging information (descriptors for types, variables, functions, source files, etc) is inserted by the language front-end in the form of LLVM metadata.
+To do this, most of the debugging information (descriptors for types, variables, functions, source files, etc) is inserted by the language front-end in the form of LLVM37 metadata.

 Debug information is designed to be agnostic about the target debugger and debugging information representation (e.g. DWARF/Stabs/etc).
 It uses a generic